francisphn/francisphn/src/content/blog/doing-monorepo-dotnet.md

 description: Monorepos are great for many startups, but they also have caveats.
 ---

-For a year now, I've been involved in TriagePlus, alongside many great other people.
+For a year now, I've been involved in Triage-Plus, alongside many great other people.
 Our codebase, written primarily in .NET, has naturally been a monorepo since the beginning.
 Here's how we do it and what I have learnt out of the process.

 If you need a refresher on what a monorepo is, [here's a good article](https://www.atlassian.com/git/tutorials/monorepos).

-## We started with a solution or workspace
+## We started with a solution

 If you use .NET, you will know that .NET is built around the concept of a "solution".
 A solution can contain multiple projects, and each project can be a library or an application.
 This way of structuring